Packing to Asia: An Ultimate Checklist

 31 May 2019

-Who hates packing as much as loves travelling?
+Who hates packing as much as loves traveling?
 Yeah, we’ve all been there!
-That’s why we created this packing list, that makes it a lot more pleasurable and easier!
-From now on you’ll never be closing the door and panically thinking whether there’s something you forgot.
+That’s why we created this packing list, which makes it a lot more pleasurable and easier!
+From now on, you’ll never be closing the door and thinking in a panic about something you forgot.
 Let’s go?

 - Make sure you know exactly how to get to the hotel or flat, where you’ll be living from the airport.
 You can also download the offline version of your road.

 - Research, ladies and gentlemen!
 Look through all the places you want to visit more.
-Watch travel vlogs, programs about this country, where you’re going and films shot there to feel the atmosphere and know what to expect.
-You can also mark the spot in offline map to find location at any time.
+Watch travel vlogs, programs about this country, where you’re going, and films shot to feel the atmosphere and know what to expect.
+You can also mark the spot on an offline map to find the location at any time.

 - Speaking of offline maps, we recommend an app maps.me.
-Download also all kinds of guides you can
+The download also all kinds of guides you can.

 So!
 What To Bring To Asia?

 - Document holder and wallet.
 Just in case, make copies of all documents.
-Hotel reservation confirmation letter, two-way tickets, driving licence, insurance, etc. but not only in electronic form.
+Hotel reservation confirmation letter, two-way tickets, driving license, insurance, etc. but not only in electronic form.

 - Cash.
-Or to be safe take both Mastercard and Visa cards.
-There can be some unexpected situations with the bank, so it’s crucial to warn about your planned destination beforehand.
+Or to be safe, take both Mastercard and Visa cards.
+There can be unexpected situations with the bank, so it’s crucial to warn about your planned destination beforehand.
 There’s an exchange office right at the airport, but currencies can differ from other places.

 - Chargers and socket adapters.
 Bring a few just in case.
 Charge your portable power banks and headphones.
-We don’t want to be left with no music or, what’s worse, no pics! ;)
+We don’t want to stay with no music or, what’s worse, no pics! ;)

-- Filtered water bottle is an amazing boon to always have clean drinking water.
-Hydration, especially in trips — is the key!
-But be careful, in most regions of Asia water is not safe for drinking, so double-check.
+- The filtered water bottle is a fantastic boon always to have clean drinking water.
+Hydration, especially on trips — is the key!
+In most regions of Asia, water is not safe for drinking, so double-check.

 - The less is better!
 Everything should be compact as much as possible and look good in combinations.
-Have few pairs of bottoms, some tops and sweatshirts.
+Have a few pairs of bottoms, some tops, and sweatshirts.

 ph by Tochka.net

-- Great advice is to take slippers to the plane, so you feel a lot more comfy!
+- Great advice is to take slippers to the plane, so you feel a lot comfier!

-- If you’re travelling during the warm season, bring some hoodies just in case, waterproof jacket or raincoat.
-Asia has too much breathtaking volcanoes and waterfalls to miss this sight not wanting to get wet or cold!
+- If you’re traveling during the warm season, bring some hoodies in case, waterproof jacket or raincoat.
+Asia has too many breathtaking volcanoes and waterfalls to miss this sight, not to get wet or cold!

 - Couple pairs of underwear & socks